seasketch/geoprocessing/website/docs/geoprocessing.md

 const finalSketch = await clipToGeography(sketch, curGeography);
 ```

-A next goal might be to extract custom attributes from the sketch and use that in analysis.
+Another goal might be to extract custom attributes from the sketch and use that in analysis.

 ```typescript
 const sketchFeatures = getSketchFeatures(sketch);